lsechrist/Azure-Elk-Stack-Project/README.md

 [Network Diagram](Images/Azure-Diagram.png)

 This document contains the following details:
-- Links to th Configuration and Playbook files used
+- Links to the Configuration and Playbook files used
 - Description of the Topology
 - Access Policies
 - ELK Configuration